darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 * Using the default mapping, BlueRetro will map the two section separately.
 (Use this if playing with Wii Original Classic or **TBD** ~~Steam controller~~
 * Use the "GameCube Merge analog & digital trigger" preset to emulate the GameCube trigger using only the analog trigger.
 (Any other type of Bluetooth controller)

-See [BlueRetro mapping reference](https://docs.google.com/spreadsheets/d/e/2PACX-1vRln_dhkahEIhq4FQY_p461r5qvLn-Hkl89ZtfyIOGAqdnPtQZ5Ihfsjvd94fRbaHX8wU3F-r2ODYbM/pubhtml) for Bluetooth controller & GameCube controller buttons label correspondence.
+See [BlueRetro mapping reference](https://docs.google.com/spreadsheets/d/e/2PACX-1vT9rPK2__komCjELFpf0UYz0cMWwvhAXgAU7C9nnwtgEaivjsh0q0xeCEiZAMA-paMrneePV7IqdX48/pubhtml) for Bluetooth controller & GameCube controller buttons label correspondence.

+# Wii-Ext
+BlueRetro will emulate the device selected in output config #1 on Wii port 1.\
+BlueRetro will emulate the device selected in output config #2 on Wii port 2.

+## Multitap Config
+Multitap config has no effect.

+## Output Config

+### Mode
+* **GamePad**: BlueRetro will emulate a Wii Classic Pro (Digital trigger).
+* **GamePadAlt**: BlueRetro will emulate the original Wii Classic controller (Analog trigger).
+* **Keyboard**: NA
+* **Mouse**: NA

+### Accessories
+Accessories config has no effect.

+## Mapping
+See [BlueRetro mapping reference](https://docs.google.com/spreadsheets/d/e/2PACX-1vT9rPK2__komCjELFpf0UYz0cMWwvhAXgAU7C9nnwtgEaivjsh0q0xeCEiZAMA-paMrneePV7IqdX48/pubhtml) for Bluetooth controller & Wii controller buttons label correspondence.